DataDog/docker-dd-agent/README.md

 * `PROXY_HOST`, `PROXY_PORT`, `PROXY_USER` and `PROXY_PASSWORD` set the proxy configuration.
 * `DD_URL` set the Datadog intake server to send Agent data to (used when [using an agent as a proxy](https://github.com/DataDog/dd-agent/wiki/Proxy-Configuration#using-the-agent-as-a-proxy) )
 * `DOGSTATSD_ONLY` tell the image to only start a standalone dogstatsd instance.
+* `NON_LOCAL_TRAFFIC` tells the image to set the `non_local_traffic: true` option, which enables statsd reporting from any external ip.
+You may find this useful to report metrics from your other containers.
+See [network configuration](https://github.com/DataDog/dd-agent/wiki/Network-Traffic-and-Proxy-Configuration) for more details.
 * `SD_BACKEND`, `SD_CONFIG_BACKEND`, `SD_BACKEND_HOST`, `SD_BACKEND_PORT` and `SD_TEMPLATE_DIR` configure service discovery.
 `SD_BACKEND` can only be set to `docker` for now, since service discovery works only with docker containers.
 `SD_CONFIG_BACKEND` can be set to `etcd` or `consul` which are the two configuration stores we support right now.